voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 The map can either be stored on disk and referenced via the :attr:`map_path <fiftyone.core.labels.Heatmap.map_path>` attribute or stored directly in the database via the :attr:`map <fiftyone.core.labels.Heatmap.map>` attribute.

-When using the :attr:`map_path <fiftyone.core.labels.Heatmap.map_path>`
+When using the
+:attr:`map_path <fiftyone.core.labels.Heatmap.map_path>` attribute, heatmaps
-attribute, segmentations may be 8-bit or 16-bit grayscale images.

-When using the :attr:`mask <fiftyone.core.labels.Segmentation.mask>` attribute,
-masks should be 2D numpy arrays.
+may be 8-bit or 16-bit grayscale images.
+When using the :attr:`map <fiftyone.core.labels.Heatmap.map>` attribute, heatmaps should be 2D numpy arrays.
 By default, the map values are assumed to be in `[0, 1]` for floating point arrays and `[0, 255]` for integer-valued arrays, but you can specify a custom `[min, max]` range for a map by setting its optional :attr:`range <fiftyone.core.labels.Heatmap.range>` attribute.

+Heatmaps can have any size; they are stretched as necessary to fit the image's extent when visualizing in the App.

 .. note::

     It is recommended to store heatmaps on disk and reference them via the :attr:`map_path <fiftyone.core.labels.Heatmap.map_path>` attribute, for
     efficiency.

-Heatmaps can have any size; they are stretched as necessary to fit the image's extent when visualizing in the App.

 .. code-block:: python
     :linenos: